 1. Colors matter

 Perhaps, a yellow-brick button isn’t bad at all, especially if it’s not placed on a yellow background.
 There’s only one general rule for all the CTA buttons: they must stand out from the background and grab user’s attention.
 Well, it’s also true for the colors.
 It should make your CTA visible!
-But we can’t say green or yellow always work better than red ‘stop-color’ or blue which may seem too neutral.
+But we can’t say green or yellow always works better than red, ‘stop-color,’ or blue, which may seem too neutral.
 You should always look at how it combines with the overall color scheme of the webpage.

 Hint #1.
 Don`t forget to use the good old color wheel to choose the complementary colors which will contrast the most.
 Or try this color calculator to get even more.

 Hint #2.
-Everybody knows colors have an impact on our emotions.
+Everybody knows colors impact our emotions.
 Want to learn more?
-Here’s a nice long read if you think it’s dramatically important.
+Here’s a long read if you think it’s critically important.

 2. And shape also